vinted/actioncable-client-kotlin/README.md

     // Called when the subscription encounters any error }

-// 3.
-Establish connection
+// Establish connection
 consumer.connect()

-// 4.
-Perform any action
+// Perform any action
 subscription.perform("away")

-// 5.
-Perform any action with params subscription.perform("hello", mapOf("name" to "world"))
+// Perform any action with params subscription.perform("hello", mapOf("name" to "world"))

+// Terminate connection
+consumer.disconnect()
+consumer = null
 ```

+Few notes:
+- You can create new channels and instantiate corresponding subscriptions after ```consumer.connect()``` call.
+- It is allowed to have multiple subscriptions for the single channel.
+- You can check if at least one subscription exists for the particular channel via: ```consumer.subscriptions.contains(channel)```

 ## Passing Parameters to Channel